 Clarity of Purpose

 Resoluteness of intention is always better fueled by a single clear purpose.
 Trying to live by multiple purposes is exhausting.

 Defining one’s life purpose is a challenging task that many let fall to chance.
-Without purpose we take the jobs that are offered and fall into the relationships chosen by others.
+Without purpose we take whatever jobs are offered and fall into the relationships chosen by others.

 Your life purpose is the single, defining aim of your existence.
 It takes your core desire and activates it into a mission.

 Less is more is essential in being guided by purpose because successfully achieving multiple life missions is rare and best left to the Michaelangelos among us.